 - After 90 days - Abandoned Module

-NOTE: If you have an earlier model truck (typically from a 2003 or early 2004) that has grommets in the mounting ears of the module, please remove them prior to sending us your unit as we cannot be responsible for them.
+** NOTE: If you have an earlier model truck ('03 or early '04) that has grommets and bushings in the mounting ears of the module, please remove them prior to sending us your unit as we cannot be responsible for them.

 Please ensure that you complete a separate intake form for each module sent in to avoid repair delays.

-It is critical that you place bubblewrap (much preferred) or some other cushioning material around the module, paying special attention to protecting the connectors.
-A piece of cardboard or extra layer of bubblewrap taped over the connectors is an excellent means of providing additional connector protection.
+Pack Carefully: It's critical that you place bubble wrap (much preferred) or some other cushioning material around the module, paying special attention to protecting the connectors.
+A piece of cardboard or extra layer of bubble wrap taped over the connectors is an excellent means of providing additional connector protection.
 You know you have enough packing in with the module when it can no longer move around inside the box.

 Your alternator(s) must be fully functional and your batteries must measure more than 13.3 volts when the truck is at full operating temperature with all the accessories on (high beams, blower motor, radio, heated seats if you have them, etc) to retain your warranty.